Frequently asked questions (FAQ)

 Do I know how to answer your questions?

-The Finnish Travel Survey asks about basic information on trips made during three months.
+The Finnish Travel Survey asks about basic information on trips ending in the previous month.
 Such are the destination, duration, accommodation, means of transport and costs of trips.
 It is easy to fill in the information on the web form.
-If you rather tell about your trips in a telephone interview, responding can become easier if before the interview, you recall consumption expenditure and reservation modes of the trips made during the previous three months.
+If you rather tell about your trips in a telephone interview, responding can become easier if before the interview, you recall consumption expenditure and reservation modes of the trips ending in the previous month.

 The respondent is not tested in the interview but information is collected on the trips made.
 The questions are not difficult and the interviewer can specify a question if needed.